-This article describes the process a Datto partner will need to follow to obtain a Certificate of Destruction.
+This article describes the process for a Datto partner to obtain a Certificate of Destruction.

-A Certificate of Destruction is a legal document that confirms that logical blocks of the data array on a Datto appliance have been destroyed, and that they have no possible way of being restored if the drives were ever compromised.
+A Certificate of Destruction is a document that confirms that Datto has destroyed logical blocks of the data array on a Datto appliance and that it is not possible to restore them if the drives are ever compromised.

-You can request a Certificate of Destruction when you are:
+You can request a Certificate of Destruction when:

-- Returning a device to Datto and need proof that the data on it was destroyed before you return it (for example, to comply with legal requirements such as HIPAA).
+- You are returning a Datto device and need confirmation in writing that we have destroyed the data it contained before you return it to Datto (for example, to comply with legal requirements such as HIPAA).

-- Performing a Reverse RoundTrip when you have completed the sync of data from the drive and would like the data removed from it before returning.
+- You have performed a Reverse RoundTrip and would like the data removed from the drive before returning it to Datto.

-- You want to return the device with data on it, but need confirmation that our Hardware and Logistics team has destroyed the drives and / or their accompanying data once received.
+- You want to return a Datto device that has data on it and need confirmation that once received, our Hardware and Logistics team has destroyed all data on the drives.

 The portal will generate a Support ticket which will request the following information: